£14,784 + per year

 - target practice and live firing

-- fitness tests and adventure training.
+- fitness tests and adventure training

 Infantry soldiers complete a combined Phase One and Phase Two course that lasts for 28 weeks.
 This is known as the Combat Infantryman’s Course.
 If you join as a Guard, you’ll receive an extra two weeks' training.

 Skills, interests and qualities

-To become an army soldier, you will need to have:
+To become an army soldier, you’ll need:

-- self-discipline, confidence and initiative
+- confidence and initiative